 - Coconut Rice with Cilantro.
 Slightly sweet rice that I would use as a substitute for the basmati rice balances out the big spices of the curry with its subtle sweetness.

 This Instant Pot peanut curry recipe is a fabulous make-ahead option.
 The prepared curry will keep in the fridge for 3-5 days after you make it.
 And, if you want to make a batch of this for the freezer, you can!
 I would skip making the rice and just make the tofu and vegetables in the coconut peanut curry sauce.
-As long as you are using the extra firm tofu, this should keep in the freezer for up to 3 months.
 Just be aware that your frozen tofu may get a little spongy in the freezer.

 If you are a fan of healthy eating and have just purchased an instant pot, Try out our 80+Instant Pot Vegetarian Recipes.
 From Soups to Pasta and from Appetizers to Desserts and everything in between.

 If you make this recipe, Don’t forget to come back and leave your feedback and star rating.
 We would be THRILLED if you would take a pic and tag us on Instagram @dbellyrulesdmind or Facebook @thebellyrulesthemind